Public Liability Lawyers in Cairns

 1. Pain and suffering

-2. The injured person’s loss of wages and superannuation that has arisen as a result of their injuries;
+2. The injured person’s loss of wages and super that has arisen because of their injuries;

-3. Any potential loss of wages and or superannuation in the future;
+3. Any potential loss of wages and or super in the future;

 4. The costs of medical treatment (both past and future) that are required to treat the injury;